matteofuso/Esercizi-C/README.md

 # Esercizi

-In this repository you can find all my C exercises.
-There you have the text and my risolution.<br>
+In this repository you can find all my C exercises.<br>
 This repository is divided as follow:
  - Home
  - Laboratory

-Each folder is devided for grades (3 --> 11, 4 --> 12)
+Each folder is devided by grades (3 --> 11, 4 --> 12)